BeardScript/nodejs-game-server/README.md

     character.someCharacterProperty = "propertyValue";
 });

+// Set the maximum amount of players allowed into the server. ngs.setMaxPlayers(400);

+// Set the maximum amount of games allowed to be created. ngs.setMaxGames(400);

+// Set the maximum amount of games allowed to be running at the same time. ngs.setMaxRunningGames(200);

 // Defining your game
 ngs.defineGame(function(game){
     // Define your custom game Object.
 This object will inherit from the 'Game' object so you can access it's properties, although, overriding them could cause the system to break. function MyGame(){
         // this.property will be seen by the client this.test = "test";
+        // Set the maximum amount of players allowed into this game.
+If ommited delault will be set to 2 this.maxPlayers = 2;
     }
     //this method won't be seen by the client MyGame.prototype.testMethod = function(){};